Animal welfare inspections, powers inspectors have, enforcement notices and penalties for places that kill animals.

 - an official vet from the Food Standards Agency (FSA), for a slaughterhouse inspection

-- an officer from the Animal and Plant Health Agency (APHA) or the local authority, for an inspection of a knacker’s yard, farm or small-scale local supplier
+- an officer from the Animal and Plant Health Agency (APHA) or the local authority, for an inspection of a knacker’s yard, farm or you are producing small quantities of poultry, rabbits or hares for local supply

 Notice for an inspection

-You’ll usually get reasonable notice of an inspection, although there’s no specific notice period that you must be given.
+You’ll usually get reasonable notice of an inspection, although there’s no specific notice period.

 - if they’ve not been able to make an appointment with you

-- if giving you notice means their visit could be less effective, eg if they suspect you’re breaking the law
+- if giving you notice means their visit could be less effective, such as if they suspect you’re breaking the law

 - in an emergency